Indemnity And Additional Insured Lawyers

 Contact Bowles & Verna LLP

-To schedule a free initial consultation to discuss contract provisions or litigation involving indemnity and additional insured, call us at (925) 935-3300 or email us.
+To schedule a initial consultation to discuss contract provisions or litigation involving indemnity and additional insured, call us at (925) 935-3300 or email us.

 “With 24 lawyers and a total of 50 employees on our team, we have the resources to do battle with major insurance companies and corporate defendants.”
 Attorney Michael Verna